Vivianogbor/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 4 - Display the last tgen lines of the /etc/passwd file
+Task 5 - Display the first ten lines of the /etc/passwd file